AdamDTak2112/AdamDTak2112/README.md

 I'm a passionate Software Engineer with experience in developing web applications and automated tests using JavaScript, React, and Mocha.js.
 Complex issues are my favorite, and critical thinking is my strongest skill.

 - 🌱 Currently learning: Back-end development using Express.js and Postgresql
-- 🔭 Working on: Automate testing for open source projects, triaging issues for open source
+- 🔭 Working on: Automate testing for open source projects, triaging issues for open source projects
 - 🌍 Languages: English, French, bits of Dutch
 - 📫 How to reach me: adam.tak2112@gmail.com
 - ⚡ Fun fact: My fingers bend in the wrong direction!